 Creutz & Partners does not pay guaranteed variable salary components.
 All variable salary components are subject to the possibility of recovery by the company if it subsequently emerges that the quantitative or qualitative conditions have not been met.

-The quantitative and qualitative conditions for the payment of variable compensation are usually selected in such a way that they also aim to serve the interests of the investors and the C&P Fund, to effectively limit risk and do not encourage employees to follow any strategies that increase the risk for Creutz & Partners, for the C&P Fund and for the investors.
+The quantitative and qualitative conditions for the payment of variable compensation are selected in such a way that they also aim to serve the interests of the clients of Creutz & Partners as well as of the investors of the C&P Funds, to effectively limit risk and to not encourage employees to follow any strategies that increase the risk for Creutz & Partners, for the C&P Funds and for the clients / investors.

 F) Decision-making structure

 The board of directors of Creutz & Partners decides on the structure of the remuneration policy.
 The chairman of the board of directors and the executive member of the board of directors decide on the payment of variable compensations.
 The member of the board of directors responsible for compliance and the compliance officer of Creutz & Partners shall inform the chairman of the board of directors if quantitative or qualitative obstacles do not allow the payment of variable compensation components.